 Schaeffer offers a simple history of the French Revolution in its various phases, charting its evolution from a bourgeois liberal constitutional uprising to the violence of the Terror.
 He claims the French lost control of their revolution because they lacked a Protestant biblical basis for it, elevating human reason over Christianity.
 “These results”—the guillotine, etc.—“were not from outside,” Schaeffer says; “they were the product of a humanist Enlightenment base.”

 Now Schaeffer skips to the revolution in Russia some 130 years later.
-Here, in an assertion likely to stagger anyone familiar with the period, he states that the French Revolution was not “related” to the American Revolution of just a few years earlier.
+Here, in an assertion likely to stagger anyone familiar with the period, he claims that the French Revolution was not “related” to the American Revolution of just a few years earlier.
 “In reality,” he says, “the American Revolution is related to the English bloodless revolution” of 1688, while the French Revolution “is very much related to the Russian Revolution.”
 He illustrates this claim by placing a portrait of Voltaire next to portraits of Vladimir Lenin and Karl Marx, then covering Voltaire’s portrait with a picture of Napoleon, whom he likens to Lenin as an autocrat.

 Now Schaeffer embarks on the story of the Bolshevik takeover during the Russian Revolution, condemning communism as necessarily repressive because of its supposedly humanist assumptions.
 (This means Schaeffer is again stretching the concept of “humanism” out of all specificity, using it to describe virtually everything except his understanding of Protestant biblicism.
 But that’s nothing new.)